nystrom/rivo/docs/design.md

 A program is a set of modules.
 The main module is given to the interpreter and the expression is evaluated.

 Modules are loaded lazily.
 When a module is first referenced, it is loaded and linked.
 At this point the module's expression is evaluated.
 Linking may extend open functions and types.
-This means that the semantics of a
+This means that the behavior of existing functions may change.

-When a module is
+> This is not a good thing.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzNzI3MTgwMSwtMjYzMjk1MCw0MTQwNj
+eyJoaXN0b3J5IjpbLTYzMTcxOTg1OCwtMjYzMjk1MCw0MTQwNj
 gxMTYsMzcwNDE3MTEwLDE2MzA3OTIxOTYsLTk3NzgwNDAwMiwx
 MTcwMTE1MTUsMTQyMjM5MjM5NCw4NDEzMjg1NzcsLTEwNDMwMj
 IwMjMsNjA0MzI4Mzc2LC0xOTMwNjM1NzA2LC0xMTg3NzczMTAw